lordpengwin/muzak/README.md

 ### Configuration:

-* Create an Alexa skill to use to connect to your server using the provided files in speechAssets.
-Note: you will need to modify Players.txt to match the names of the players in your network and use it to populate a custom slot.
 * Copy the provided `config.js-sample` file and enter the required values to allow the skill to connect to your squeezebox server.
 Save as `config.js`.
 * This should include the URL and credentials for your Logitech Media Server and the App ID of the Alexa skill created above
 * Run `npm install` to download npm dependencies.
+* Update default-assets.js to include the name of your Squeeze box players
+* Run node ./create-assets.js to produce speechAssets/speechAssets.json
+* Create an Alexa skill to use to connect to your server.
+* Use the speechAssets.json to configure you Alexa Skiil via the Skill Builder Beta.
+Drag and drop the file on the code editor.

 ### Publish the Skill